 - You choose to end this coverage.
-In this case, you must provide written notice of your intent to terminate 30 days before the termination date. - You or your employer or group sponsor fails to make payments to us when due, or your employer or group sponsor decides to discontinue this coverage, and we have given 10-days advance written notice to your employer and the Director of the Hawaii Department of Labor and Industrial Relations. - Your employer or group sponsor decides to replace this coverage with another coverage and there is no lapse in coverage. - We end our agreement with your employer or group sponsor, and we have given 10-days advance written notice to your employer and the Director of the Hawaii Department of Labor and Industrial Relations.
+In this case, you must provide written notice of your intent to terminate 30 days before the termination date. - You or your employer or group sponsor fails to make payments to us when due, or your employer or group sponsor decides to discontinue this coverage, and we have given 10-days advance written notice to your employer and the Director of the Hawaii Department of Labor and Industrial Relations. - Your employer or group sponsor decides to replace this coverage with another coverage and there is no lapse in coverage.

-- For the member, upon your retirement, termination of employment, severance from the group, or termination of this Agreement. - For the member's spouse, upon your termination of coverage or upon the dissolution of the marriage. - For the member's children when any of the following occurs: - The member's coverage ends; or - The child fails to meet the criteria outlined earlier in this chapter under What You Should Know about Enrolling Your Child(ren).
+- We end our agreement with your employer or group sponsor, and we have given 10-days advance written notice to your employer and the Director of the Hawaii Department of Labor and Industrial Relations. - For the subscriber, upon your retirement, termination of employment, severance from the group, or termination of this Agreement. - For the subscriber's spouse enrolled in the plan as an eligible dependent, upon your termination of coverage or upon the dissolution of the marriage. - For the subscriber's children enrolled in the plan as an eligible dependent, when any of the following occurs: - The subscriber's coverage ends; or - The child fails to meet the criteria outlined earlier in this chapter under What You Should Know about Enrolling Your Child(ren).